Sensa isn't a diet. It's a product that you sprinkle on your food that promises to help you feel full and lose weight.

-What Is the Sensa Diet?
+What Is Sensa?

 Savory flavors include cheddar cheese, onion, horseradish, ranch dressing, taco, and Parmesan cheese.
 Sweet flavors are cocoa, spearmint, banana strawberry, raspberry, and malt.

-All the tastants are calorie-free, sugar-free, and sodium-free.
+The products are calorie-free, sugar-free, and sodium-free.